intel/scikit-learn-intelex/doc/sources/algorithms.rst

    * - Algorithm
      - Parameters
      - Data formats
+   * - `EmpiricalCovariance`
+     - All parameters are supported
+     - Only dense data is supported
    * - `train_test_split`
      - All parameters are supported
      - Only dense data is supported